nicktav4/the-plain-gatsby/src/pages/blog/Anime1.md

 date: 2020-04-15
 ---

-Hello, beautiful nerds.
+Hello beautiful nerds.

-That's how Roman Mars of podcast '99 Percent Invisible' defines who is and who is not his audience.
+That's how Roman Mars of podcast '99 Percent Invisible' greets his audience.
 Of course, it's no small tribe.
 If you have any passion, interest, or curiosity then you're one of us.
-We, the reality show connoisseurs and coding dweebs, hip hop nerds and political geeks, video game dorks and baseball mathletes--share some cultural education that offers up an ever-changing internal syllabus.
+We, the reality show connoisseurs and coding dweebs, hip hop nerds and political geeks, video game dorks and baseball mathletes, share some cultural education that offers up an ever-changing internal syllabus.
 So, unless you are boring as heck, you too are some magnificent nerd, and I hope you practice your love shamelessly.

 Since we're all nerds here, let's talk about one of the most diverse, deep, and nuanced areas of nerd worship: anime.